dineshhakim/meanstack/README.md

 # meanstack
-#Go to project path and do
+#Go to project path and run command
 #1. npm install
 #2. node server -- to start the server